 Shift into an easier gear and stay seated while climbing.
 Your bike uses energy much more efficiently when you stay seated and pedal steadily.

 Do not skid.
-All trails are sensitive, and if you lock up your brakes and slide, you’re displacing dirt off the trail and aiding erosion.
+All trails are subject to erosion forces, and if you lock up your brakes and slide, you’re displacing dirt off the trail and aiding this process.
 Instead, learn to use your front brake more aggressively to slow yourself when necessary.

 If you encounter a muddy patch, ride through it, or walk around it, but do not ride around the side of it.
 This widens the trail unnecessarily and could encroach on plant and animal habitats near the trail.
 Do not place logs or rocks in muddy patches, this is an unstable situation and could result in someone being injured.
-It also hold the moisture in, slowing the drying process.
+They also hold the moisture which slows the drying process.

 Do not ride around trail obstacles unless there is a designated ride-around.
-Trail braids (rogue cheater lines) are unsightly, unacceptable and contribute to erosion.
-This is the number one way to upset land managers - the people who allow us to ride our bikes on their lands (parks, public lands, or otherwise.)
+Trail braids (rogue “cheater” lines) are unsightly, unacceptable and contribute to erosion.
+This is the number one way to upset land managers – the people who allow us to ride our bikes on the lands they manage (parks, public lands, or otherwise.)
 Instead, get off your bike and walk or climb over it.
-Don't "manicure" the trail to suit your abilities - it's the most selfish thing you can do to a trail.
+Don’t “manicure” the trail to suit your abilities – it’s the most selfish thing you can do to a trail.
 Please notify trail stewards if a tree is down over the trail.

 Do not build extra trails without the clear and express approval from the proper authorities.
 This includes building trails to access technical features, drops or jumps.
-Do not alter or modify the trails in any way.
+Do not alter or modify the trails in any way unless you are removing loose trail debris or downed limbs.

 Always wear eye protection.
 Sunglasses will keep dust, mud and sticks out of your eyes.
 A branch in your eye is never a good thing.
 If you dislike tinting your view buy eye wear that allows you to use clear lenses.